RomanSaveljev/soulless-critic/doc/theory-of-operation.md

 * `PORT` - configured Gerrit port
 * `EVENT` - event received to patchset created callback

+### Concurrency

+The above is gives only a simplistic view.
+In practice, asynchronous operations imply some concurrency support.
+For instance, new event may come from the Gerrit stream while we are checking out the change.

 ## Scope of checking

 A style checker will analyze every modified file completely.
 This command lists changed files: